I want to:

 How can I get the most updated information?

 Keep checking this web page for the latest updates.
-Stay connected by signing up for email newsletters and following us on social media – we are on Facebook and Instagram.
+Stay connected by signing up for our monthly emailed newsletters and following us on social media – we are on Facebook and Instagram.

 Questions?
 Contact us as info@officeofchehalisbasin.com.